kwrobert/sfl-skillshare/README.md

 python3 copy_docker_images_to_ecr.py
 ```

+To copy more images, add their Dockerhub tags to the `IMAGE_TAGS` list at the top of the `copy_docker_images_to_ecr.py` Python script.

 ## Building Custom Image for Running Flows

-You'll need to build a custom Docker image for running Flows that has all the
+You'll need to build a custom Docker image for running Flows (Prefect-speak for
-dependencies needed to run the Flow.
-A Dockerfile for an image with the Python
+pipelines/workflows) that has all the dependencies needed to run the Flow.
+A
-DB driver modules we need is provided in `./infra/k8s/custom_prefect_agent/`.
+Dockerfile for an image with the Python DB driver modules we need is provided
+in `./infra/k8s/custom_prefect_agent/`.
+First, modify
-First, modify `./infra/k8s/custom_prefect_agent/config.toml` and add your
+`./infra/k8s/custom_prefect_agent/config.toml` and add your Github Personal
-Github Personal Access Token.
-This is needed so Prefect doesn't hit the
+Access Token.
+This is needed so Prefect doesn't hit the unathenticated Github
-unathenticated Github API rate limits when cloning the Flow definition from
+API rate limits when cloning the Flow definition from Github.
+Then, build and
-Github.
-Then, build and push to the image ECR with
+push to the image ECR with

 ```
 cd infra/k8s/custom_prefect_agent/